 Balaji earned a Bachelor of Science degree in Life Sciences from Massachusetts Institute of Technology, and works/lives in both San Francisco, CA, and Atlanta, GA.

-David Austin has over 28 years of extensive product and corporate development experience in bringing a multitude of amazing products to consumer markets as well as identifying, acquiring and integrating a wealth of intellectual property, products and teams.
+David Austin is a Senior Director in the Emerging Technology team at Turner and the Program Director for Media Camp.
+David has over two decades of extensive product and corporate development experience in bringing a multitude of amazing products to consumer markets as well as identifying, acquiring and integrating a wealth of intellectual property, products and teams.

-Prior to coming to Turner to help shape the future of media he was a Senior Director at Apple Inc for two stints totaling over 17 years.
+Prior to coming to Turner just over two years ago he was a Senior Director at Apple Inc for two stints totaling over 17 years.
 During his time there, David delivered a broad swath of consumer products working extensively with Senior Executive Management (including working directly with the late Steve Jobs on the original Keynote and iWork products).

 David has a BS in Math and Computer Science and holds three patents.